womblee/std-string-to-uint8_t-array/README.md

 # std-string-to-uint8_t-array
 Converts an std::string to an uint8_t array.

-This was made for people that want to use MemJect and download the binary via parsing a html body/text file/any source of data.
+This was made for people that want to use MemJect for injecting their dll, encrypting becomes a thing and dumbasses won't do anything.

 It converts:
 ```cpp